LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 }
 ```

 Here, there are actually two versions of `sum`, one in the stack frame of `main`, the other in the stack frame of `add`.
-When we change `sum` in `add`, we are changing a local copy which will eventually gets deleted.
+When we change `sum` in `add`, we are changing a local copy which will eventually get deleted.
 The assignment to `sum` in Line 2 has no effect on the variable `sum` on Line 8 of `main`.

-This explaination explains why a function is a black box, we can only pass in parameters and get a value in return.
+This explanation explains why a function is a black box, we can only pass in parameters and get a value in return.
 Nothing else gets in and out.
-There is no "side effects" -- what ever happen in the function, stays in the function and does not affect the caller (excepts if it reads or write to the standnard input/output).
-Such function is sometimes called a "pure function".
+There are no "side effects" -- whatever happen in the function, stays in the function and does not affect the caller (excepts if it reads or writes to the standard input/output).
+Such a function is sometimes called a "pure function".

 ## Automatic Variable